Jethet/project-elevador/README.md

 * a home page with general information, a nice background picture and some smaller pictures that give a good impression
 * a form to contact Elevador
+* deploying the website with Heroku (domainname elevador.es)

 If the placeholder project is successful, the idea is to create the following pages: